 nvidia-smi Not Found or GPU Not Detected

-When nvidia-smi returns “command not found” or shows no GPU, check whether the NVIDIA kernel modules loaded:
+When nvidia-smi returns “command not found” or shows no GPU, check whether the NVIDIA kernel modules loaded (the grep command filters the output; see the grep command guide if you need a refresher):

 lsmod | grep nvidia